esmanurerdis/energy_project/README.md

-📊 PJME Hourly Energy Forecasting Project
+## 📊 PJME Hourly Energy Forecasting Project

-This project is a machine learning application to predict future energy demand using hourly energy consumption data from the PJM region in the USA.
+•This project is a machine learning application to predict future energy demand using hourly energy consumption data from the PJM region in the USA.
-It covers data analysis, feature engineering, model training, hyperparameter optimization, and reporting (in Turkish).
+•It covers data analysis, feature engineering, model training, hyperparameter optimization, and reporting (in Turkish).

+---

-🚀 Project Features
+## 🚀 Project Features

 Data Preprocessing & EDA: Analysis of missing data, time series statistics, and visualization